doctrine-extensions/DoctrineExtensions/README.markdown

 All tutorials for basic usage examples are on [my blog](http://gediminasm.org "Tutorials for extensions") also.

+### Recommendations

+- Use Symfony/Component/ClassLoader/UniversalClassLoader for autoloading these extensions, it will help to avoid triggering fatal error during the check of **class_exists**

 ### Running the tests:

 PHPUnit 3.4 or newer is required.